rollbar/docs/tools/webhooks.md

 `item_velocity` payloads will contain an additional key, `trigger` inside `data` which holds three additional keys:

-`window_size`, the number of seconds in the high occurrence rate window (e.g. 5, 60, 300, etc.), `window_size_description`, a human-readable
+-  `window_size`, the number of seconds in the high occurrence rate window (e.g. 5, 60, 300, etc.)
-version of the window size (e.g. '100 seconds', '1 hour', etc.) and `threshold`, how many events were triggered during the window to send the notification.
+-   `window_size_description`, a human-readable version of the window size (e.g. '100 seconds', '1 hour', etc.)
+-   `threshold`, how many events were triggered during the window to send the notification.

 ### Examples